pikanji/gas-english-vocab-helper/PRD.md

 ## Technical Requirments
 - Use OpenAI API for translations.
-- For translation process, use the value in the "文脈" column of the same row as the context of translation, if it is not empty.
+- For each feature, use the value in the "文脈" column of the same row as the context of translation, if it is not empty.